Best DDR4 RAM 2019: Building a PC? We test the best RAM options out there and compare the results.

 Corsair CMK16GX4M2B3000C15 Vengeance LPX 16 GB (2 x 8 GB) DDR4 3000 MHz C15 XMP 2.0 High Performance Desktop Memory Kit, Black

 The Corsair Vengeance LPX 2 x 8GB is enhanced to XMP 2.0 profiles to allow for better overclocking.
 It is also built with pure aluminium heat spreader for faster heat and cooler operation.
-Available in multiple colours and is currently 65% off on Amazon!
+Available in multiple colours and is currently with a massive saving on Amazon.

 Out of the 15 kits that we tested, there are three that stood out.
 The Corsair Vengeance LPX 2 x 8GB is the best high-end DDR4 kit we found on the market.
 This high-end kit is designed around performance rather than aesthetics, and is certainly the best when it comes to high-end speed and performance.
 If you’re on a budget, then the Crucial Ballistix Sport LT White 2 x 8GB would make an excellent choice.
 We’d also recommend the Team Group Dark Pro 2 x 4GB as another good affordable alternative.